makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

 | Crafter     | Spell PR is merged                                | 16:00-16:30 UTC Week 2 Wednesday |
 | All         | Spell retro is started (if required)              | 16:00 UTC Week 2 Thursday        |

+- The deadlines are only meant for better coordination and should not be prioritised over security
+- If a delay is expected, responsible party should provide new realistic time estimation
-Note: a delay in a stage completion shifts the deadline for all subsequent steps to the same amount of hours, unless spell team agrees otherwise.
+  - A delay in one stage completion shifts deadlines for all subsequent stages to the same amount of hours, unless spell team agrees otherwise

 ## Development Stage